Everything you need to know...

 You also need to talk to the course or programme leader to ensure that:

 • you meet the admissions criteria

 • you have the potential ability to complete the course successfully within the stipulated timeframe

 • you can demonstrate intellectual curiosity, a capacity for critical analysis of issues, and the ability to abstract and formulate underlying principles in a systematic way

 • your proposed area of research is appropriate to the programme

-Attendance at the university is required for week-long study blocks during the taught modules and for meetings/short events thereafter.
+Attendance is mandatory for study blocks in Years 1 and 2 which may require travel to Sheffield or to one of our partner universities.
 International students may need to obtain short study visas for these trips, depending upon their country of residence.